First identify your treatment needs and the programs that can meet them.

 For most people weighing their options for drug and alcohol treatment, cost is a factor.
 But when calculating rehab costs, it’s helpful to view the expense as a critical investment for recovery.
 In the long run, paying more for an effective treatment that matches your needs and improves your quality of life is more important than saving money on a program that can’t provide lasting results.
 Research shows that alcohol or drug rehab costs — including those for treatment in inpatient, residential, and outpatient settings — are lower than the long-term costs of leaving a substance use problem untreated.

 Work with a health care professional to determine your treatment needs.
 Then search for quality programs and put together a list of addiction centers that offer the treatments you need.
-You can start your search by using SAMHSA’s resource locator to find a facility near you.
-If you’re looking for rehab in Florida, compare accredited centers in Fort Myers, Jacksonville, Miami, North Florida, Orlando, Tampa, and West Palm Beach.

 Get detailed information specific to your circumstances